 Continuous testing works best by using the most recent build in an isolated environment.
 For instance, containerization is a great method to help with replicating code outside of the main code repository.
 There are many useful tools that accelerates this type of automation testing discussed in the next section.

 Selenium is an open-source software testing tool.
 It supports most mainstream browsers such as Chrome, Firefox, Safari, and Internet Explorer.
 Selenium WebDriver is used to automate web application testing.

-Continuous testing is beneficial in so many ways, but it can also be very challenging.
-Make sure you have a solid plan in place before incorporating this testing procedure into your organization.
-Strategize with each team about how they can build it into their procedures to keep the testing flow seamlessly throughout the development process.
+In short, continuous testing is beneficial in so many ways, but it can also be very challenging.
+Thereby make sure you have a solid plan in place before incorporating this testing procedure into your organization.
+After that, adopting a strategies with each team regarding how to build it into their procedures can keep the testing flow seamlessly throughout the development process.
 This involves eliminating the silos between each team – yes, developers, testers, and operations will now have to work together!
 It’s all for the greater good.